arthur-ai/shield-autogen-agent-demo/README.md

    }
    ```

-6. Create a logs folder in the project root
+6. Create a `logs` folder in the project root
+7. Create a `logs/assistant` folder in the project root
+8. Create a `logs/agent` folder in the project root

 ## Configuration
 The system can be configured through `model_config.json`: